Applications for Macintosh

 Flex2D

-cdem is a macOS application for discrete element modeling of geological structures and their associated deformation in 2D. cdem integrates pre-processing, processing, and post-processing (visualization) in a single application.
+cdem is a macOS application for 2D discrete element modeling of geological structures and their deformation. cdem integrates pre-processing, processing, and post-processing (visualization) in a single application.
+To learn more about cdem, please check our paper in Geosphere and Stuart Hardy at LinkedIn.

 Stereonet3D can perform various operations, including calculating poles to planes, rotating planes and lines, constraining lines to lie on their planes, angle between lines or planes, cylindrical best fit, conical best fit, and mean vector.
 Data with lat-long information can be exported to Google Earth.